gengwg/fpm-redis-rpm/README.md

 # fpm-redis-rpm

-Building Redis RPM using a Centos 7 Vagrant box.
+Build [Redis](https://redis.io/) RPM using a Centos 7 Vagrant box.

-## Building
+## Build

     vagrant up

-After some minutes, you will find the Redis rpm in your current directory, e.g. `redis-3.2.8-4.x86_64.rpm`.
+After some minutes, you will find the Redis RPM in your current directory, e.g. `redis-3.2.8-4.x86_64.rpm`.

 ## Usage